meteor/accounts/docs/accounts_refactor/account_requirements.md

 [![Transmission - Future of Meteor with CEO Geoff Schmidt, March 2, 2016](https://raw.githubusercontent.com/Sing-Li/bbug/master/images/geofftalk.png)]( https://www.youtube.com/watch?v=wylWt-RxYiQ)

-As expressed in the above talks, the transition will be occuring **incrementally**; allowing exsiting application to migrate one piece at a time, **side-by-side**.
+As indicated in the above talks, the transition will be occuring **incrementally**; allowing exsiting applications to migrate one piece at a time, **side-by-side**.

+> "Change will be incremental, side-by-side."

 ## Architectural Shift